Avoiding the 7 Steps to Stagnation

 - Something like that can’t work.

 Seven incredibly simple statements… that you’ve probably heard way too often, or worse yet, have said to someone (recently) at your business.
-The list first made the rounds in the 1980s, but when it comes to marketing your business, they’ve never been more relevant.
+The list first made the rounds in the 1980s, but when it comes to marketing your business, it’s never been more relevant.

 Change is hard.
 Change puts you in the lead.

-When you consider the massive changes that digital marketing and social media have brought to the business landscape, it’s easy to see how you could say every one of the seven statements when considering how to market your business today.
+When you consider the massive changes that digital marketing and social media have brought to the small business landscape, it’s easy to see how you could say every one of the seven statements when considering how to market your business today.
 Imagine the conversation…

 Ask our clients to provide and post Reviews?
 “We’ve never done it that way before.”